< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Russian online propaganda similarly fell flat.
 It wasn't for lack of effort, but because it was unbelievable -- the Russian claim that they were "liberating" Ukraine from a "Nazi" regime (led by a Jewish president) foundering in documented stories of Russian atrocities.
 The Ukrainians, in contrast, were adept in their propaganda, for example running a video series about Ukrainian soldiers with their "battle cats" and dogs, while publicly releasing intercepts of phone conversations by demoralized Russian soldiers.
 Russian propaganda, in contrast, was clumsy and blatantly fraudulent.

 Indeed, the Ukrainians took cyberwarfare to a new level, with Ukrainians in Russian-occupied territory using their smartphones to provide intelligence.
-They employed a chatbot named "eVorog" to qualify the intelligence and a robust ID app named "Diia" to provide security, with Diia normally being used to providing access to government services.
+They employed a chatbot -- a conversational system -- named "eVorog" to qualify the intelligence.
+Users were validated by Ukraine's national ID app, named "Diia", which was normally used to provide access to government services.

 Eastern European countries, confronted with Russian disinformation that ramped up with the war, took measures to deal with the threat, even changing school curricula to teach students how to recognize disinformation.
-In 2023, Estonian Prime Minister Kaja Kallas, speaking at a cyber-security conference in Sydney, Australia, suggested that the war in Ukraine was providing major lessons on cyber-defense.
-She began with:
+In 2023, Estonian Prime Minister Kaja Kallas, speaking at a cyber-security conference in Sydney, Australia, suggested that the war in Ukraine was providing major lessons on cyber-defense:

 Nearly two years ago, I had the opportunity to chair the first official UN Security Council meeting on cyber-security.
 Almost everyone at the meeting stressed what all states have already agreed: international law, including the UN Charter in its entirety, applies in cyberspace.
 Russia did not.